ballerina-platform/module-ballerina-regex/docs/spec/spec.md

 # 1. Overview
 This library is based on [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), which are notations for describing sets of character strings that specify a search pattern.
-It supports the [regular expression pattern of Java](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/regex/Pattern.html#sum).
+It supports the [regular expression patterns of Java](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/regex/Pattern.html#sum).

 # 2. Operations